Sarkis-S/AlgoCasts/README.md

 # Side Notes

-Run `yarn add jest` in the root folder
+Run `yarn add jest` in the root folder.
 To run test on a specific test.js file use `yarn test folder/test.js --watch`